onuriltan/GamesAdmin/README.md

-# GamesAdmin
+# Inventory Manager

-Notemanager is an app that you can register with your email and start taking and managing your daily notes.
+Inventory Manager is an app that you can create-read-update-delete games as an inventory.
-You can manage the notes by editing them, also you can filter the notes based on date, note text etc.

 ## Technical Details
 App uses Express.js for the backend and MongoDB for the database.